pdevalaraju/FinTech_Casestudy/README.md

 </i>

-Fenergo has been leveraging bleeding edge technologies already in their solutions and is focused to accelerate the digital transformation keeping up with the technology trends, acknoldging that as we move towards an era of open banking, the future model of client onboarding will utilize one or more of the following means of identifying a customer, most of it already been leveraged in their solutions:
+Fenergo has been leveraging bleeding edge technologies already in their solutions and is focused to accelerate the digital transformation keeping up with the technology trends.
+The opportunities offered by these new technologies include:

+means of identifying a customer, most of it already been leveraged in their solutions:
 <ui>
 <Li> <b>Artificial intelligence (AI) </b> – technology by which the computer software can make decisions which are normally made by humans.
 For example, PayPal has cut its false fraud alerts in half, by using an AI monitoring system that can identify benign reasons for seemingly bad behavior.
 Others, like HSBC are, too, moving towards AI, pledging $2.3 billion to digital transformation and AI tech.</li>